AZ-X/pique/README.md

 ## Why use pique or repique

-Repique acts out an unifiable key point of Internet of Things - DNS Privacy and Confidence.
+Repique acts out a unifiable key point of Internet of Things - DNS Privacy and Confidence.
 Be an advancer of IoT, repique embraces aspects of Freedom, Privacy and Security.
 Nowadays people like using their preferred DNS services to maximize the interests of personal IoT and business network.
 An illuminated perspective of new DNS infrastucture is representing as multiple upstreams, multiple encryption protocols and multiple interventions.